It’s Not About Market Timing: It’s About Business Common Sense

-- Includes an explanation of how to better understand the bond market with a simple risk vs. reward analysis based on valuations.
+- Explains why it is just simple risk vs. reward analysis based on valuations.

 What does the bond market today have in common with the stock market in 1998-2000 and the real estate market in 2006-2007?